 For Elevar to make an investment, impact needs to be at the core of the business model – part of the DNA of the company from the beginning, measurable by thoughtful business metrics, and allowing the entrepreneur to focus on what is important to scale their business.
 As a corollary, we don’t believe that impact is a side metric to measure in a business.
 While there are many businesses where there are trade-offs between impact and business performance, we invest in those businesses where they are aligned and correlated.
 This may be a fundamental differentiator of Elevar, as an investor and impact investor.
 For more on our e.MTM framework click here.

 Great question.
 We are probably one of the few investment firms who view the customer of our portfolio companies as our customer.
 Seeing the end customer as our own adds critical dimensions to our way of working – we’re in touch with the beat of the markets our businesses serve; we see patterns, question views with curiosity and develop informed opinions; we provide entrepreneurs with inputs and support that is influenced by ground realities; and we experience a deep sense of purpose and urgency in our day to day work.
 Years of following the customer has strengthened our passion and admiration for them.
 Check our article about this here.
-We would also recommend the Samunnati or Lead case studies.
+We would also recommend the Samunnati, LEAD or Nuvemshop e.M case studies.

 These are among the regions where the greatest number of marginalized communities live and the widest gaps in essential services exist.
 We believe there is abundant investment potential for businesses that serve low to middle income communities, and therefore for entrepreneurship to have the greatest impact.
 These are the markets where our investing teams have grown up.
 And, since we invest in essential products and services, there are similarities in the needs of customers across markets like India and Latin America.